Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Acknowledgments

-\begin{IEEEbiography}[{ }]{Tayana Conte} received her PhD degree in Systems Engineering and Computer from the Federal University of Rio de Janeiro (UFRJ) in 2009.
+\fi \begin{IEEEbiography}[{ }]{Bianca Trinkenreich} is a PhD student at the Northern Arizona University.
+She holds a Master of Science in Computer Science from the Federal University of the State of Rio de Janeiro (UNIRIO) and researches about Software Engineering, CSCW, Software and IT Service Quality.
+Recent projects include the career pathways and motivations of Open Source contributors. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mariam Guizani} is a PhD student in Computer Science at Oregon State University.
+Her research area is in Human-Computer Interaction and Software Engineering.
+More specifically her research focuses on improving diversity in open source.
+She holds a Master of Science in Computer Science from Oregon State University. \end{IEEEbiography} \begin{IEEEbiography}[{ }\\]{Igor Wiese} is an Associate Professor in the Department of Computing at the Federal University of Technology – Parana, Brazil.
+He is interested in Mining Software Repositories, Human Aspects of Software Engineering, and related topics.
+Wiese holds a PhD degree in Computer Science from the University of São Paulo.
+More information is available at http://www.igorwiese.com. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tayana Conte} holds a PhD in Systems Engineering and Computer from the Federal University of Rio de Janeiro (UFRJ).
 She is an associate professor at the Institute of Computing (IComp) of Federal University of Amazonas, heading the Usability and Software Engineering (USES) lab.
 Her research interests include the intersection between Software Engineering and Human-Computer Interaction, Software Quality, Human-Centered Computing, and Empirical Software Engineering. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Marco Gerosa} is an Associate Professor at the Northern Arizona University.
 He holds a PhD in Computer Science from the Pontifical Catholic University of Rio de Janeiro.
 He researches Software Engineering and CSCW.
 Recent projects include the development of strategies to support newcomers onboarding to open source communities and the design of chatbots for tourism.
-He published more than 200 papers and served on the program committee (PC) of important conferences, such as FSE, CSCW, SANER, and MSR. \end{IEEEbiography}
+He published more than 200 papers and served on the program committee (PC) of important conferences, such as FSE, CSCW, SANER, and MSR. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Anita Sarma} is an Associate Professor in the School of Electrical Engineering and Computer Science, at Oregon State University.
+She holds a PhD in Computer Science from the University of California, Irvine.
+Her research interests intersect software engineering and human computer interaction, focusing on understanding and supporting end users and software developers.
+She has over 100 papers in journals and conferences.
+Her work has been recognized by an NSF CAREER award and several best paper awards. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Igor Steinmacher} is an Assistant Professor at the Federal University of Technology, Paraná.
+He received a PhD in computer science from the University of São Paulo.
+His topics of interest include human aspects of software engineering, behavior in open source software communities, mining software repositories, and software engineering education \& training. \end{IEEEbiography}